Nina Girado: Early life and education

 Marifil Niña Girado was born on November 1, 1980, in Pasay, Metro Manila, Philippines.
 She is the third child of Filbert Girado Sr., a businessman and member of the Bayanihan Boys Choir, and Maria Daulet (née Barinos), a nurse who plays piano.
 She was raised in Quezon City together with her three siblings Dewanne, who is member of the band Lipstick, King, who is also a singer, and Patrick, who is a musical director.
 When Nina was about to turn five years old, she started singing to a Lea Salonga single she heard on the radio and her father noticed.
 After seeing the potential in his daughter, Filbert trained Nina's singing skills.
 Like the traditional technique of vocalization, she was submerged into a drum of water while belting out her high notes.
 Later, she was declared as daily winner on GMA Lunchdates "Bulilit Jamboree" in 1985.
 In 1991, she became seven-week winner on Philippine competition show, Tanghalan ng Kampeon, with her interpretations of "Better Days" and "Love Takes Time".

 Filbert's plans for Nina changed when she grew older.
-Instead of a professional music career, he wanted his daughter to earn college degree and to join him in the United States to find work.
+Instead of a professional music career, he wanted his daughter to earn a college degree and to join him in the United States to find work.
 She studied Accountancy at Miriam College since she was good in numbers.
 Her father insisted that she would take up Law as a latter course.
 Due to her love for singing, she went against her father's wishes.
 At seventeen, she became a vocalist of the XS band.
 He eventually gave up on trying to stop her, and just told her to maintain good grades.
 She did well in her studies and became a consistent dean's lister.

 In 2000, she finished Accountancy while performing for different bands including The Big Thing, MYMP, Silk and the Essence.
 After college, she recorded an amateur demo CD with the help of a friend.
 It was composed of three tracks including her rendition of Steve Perry's "Foolish Heart", "Breathe Again" and "Against All Odds (Take a Look at Me Now)."
 The demo was recorded in a home studio with only a guitar for accompaniment.
 Her brother King brought her demo to different recording labels.
 Ricky Ilacad, who was managing director of Warner Music Philippines at the time, listened to the recordings and immediately planned to sign her up even without seeing or hearing her in person.
 Two months after her father died of a heart attack in the U.S., Nina signed her first recording contract with Warner.